viktorsapozhok/docker-postgres-influxdb-grafana/docs/source/index.rst

 .. meta::
     :description lang=en:
-        Installing Grafana, PostgreSQL and InfluxDB with docker-compose, creating map overlays with Worldmap Panel, building animated maps with GeoLoop Panel plugin.
+        How to install Grafana, PostgreSQL and InfluxDB with docker-compose, create map overlays with Worldmap Panel, and build animated maps using GeoLoop Panel plugin.
     :keywords: postgresql, influxdb, grafana, geoloop panel, worldmap panel, animated map, docker-compose
     :google-site-verification: wkNtHJvBxvApbXh93yaO6fiT-TMEjcK6IFExr0vQ-Ng

-This tutorial provides a quick guide of how to configure a dashboard environment from Grafana, Postgres and InfluxDB, create map overlays with Worldmap Panel plugin and build animated maps using GeoLoop Panel plugin.
+This tutorial provides a quick guide of how to install a dashboard environment from Grafana, Postgres and InfluxDB with docker-compose, create map overlays with Worldmap Panel plugin, and build animated maps using GeoLoop Panel plugin.

 To illustrate the process of building the animated maps with GeoLoop,